openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <details>
 <summary>&lt;language /&gt;</summary>

-Adds language to the list of supported languages (by default the list is empty)
+Adds a language to the list of supported languages (by default the list is empty).

 `<language name="en-US" />`